Customer Acquisition Strategy Tips Every Company Can Try

 The fierce competition for the hearts of customers continues, with companies investing in everything from PR stunts to digital marketing.
-Yet, the leading challenge that business face in 2019?
+Yet, the leading challenge that businesses face in 2021?
 Customer Acquisition.

 The same marketing tactics are becoming more expensive, yet failing to get results – at least, results that justify the costs.